bGuom/OOP_Concurrent_JAVA_GAME/README.md

 Object-oriented programming concepts based JAVA game development.

-This is a simple game, developped using JAVA applying OOP concepts
+This is a simple game, developed using JAVA applying OOP concepts

 ### **Project Task **